mongodb/mongo-c-driver/src/libmongoc/doc/client-side-field-level-encryption.rst

 Client-Side Field Level Encryption
 ==================================

-New in MongoDB 4.2, Client-Side Field Level Encryption (also referred to as Client-Side Encryption) allows administrators and developers to encrypt specific data fields in addition to other MongoDB encryption features.
+New in MongoDB 4.2, Client-Side Field Level Encryption (also referred to as CSFLE) allows administrators and developers to encrypt specific data fields in addition to other MongoDB encryption features.

-With Client-Side Encryption, developers can encrypt fields client side without any server-side configuration or directives.
-Client-Side Encryption supports workloads where applications must guarantee that unauthorized parties, including server administrators, cannot read the encrypted data.
+With CSFLE, developers can encrypt fields client side without any server-side configuration or directives.
+CSFLE supports workloads where applications must guarantee that unauthorized parties, including server administrators, cannot read the encrypted data.

 Automatic encryption, where sensitive fields in commands are encrypted automatically, requires an Enterprise-only process to do query analysis.